NageNalock/json-beego/README.md

 # json-beego
-A beego controller for json data
+A beego controller for JSON data.
+You can use it to create RESTful API.

+# Example
+TODO